-Delegated matter Delegated to 2 Operational responsibility Staff establishment (including engage gradings ment of staff not on t he establishment) and re- d.
+Delegated matter Delegated to 3 Operational responsibility Staff establishment (including engage) ment of staff not on t he establishment) and regradings ment of stan not on t ne establishinent) and red.
 Authority to fill funded post on the establishment with permanent staff Chief People Officer Clinical Directors, Divisional Managers or Heads of Departments e.
 Additional staff to the agreed establishment with specifically allocated finance Chief People Officer Clinical Directors, Divisional Managers or Heads of Departments f.
 Additional staff to the agreed establishment without specifically allocated finance Chief Executive Chief Finance Officer g.
-Self-financing changes to an establishment Chief People Officer Human Resources Business Partner and Divisional Accountant h.
-Nominate officers to enter into contracts of employment regarding staff, agency staff or non-medical consultancy service contracts Chief Executive Chief People Officer i.
-Booking of bank staffNursing and midwifery Chief Nurse and Midwife Deputy Chief Nurse and Midwife or Matron.
+Self-financing changes to an Chief People Human Resources Business h.
+Nominate officers to enter into contracts of employment regarding staff, agency staff or non-medical consultancy service contracts Officer Chief Executive Partner and Divisional Accountant Chief People Officer i.
+Booking of bank staffNursing and midwifery Chief Nurse Deputy Chief Nurse and Midwife or Matron.
 Other Divisional Manager Chief Operating Officer j.
-Booking of agency staffNursing and midwifery Chief Nurse and Midwife Chief Operating Officer, Matron or Heads of Nursing / Midwifery.
+Booking of agency staffNursing and midwifery Chief Nurse Chief Operating Officer, Matron or Heads of Nursing / Midwifery.
 Other Divisional Manager Chief Operating Officer or Heads of Departments k.
 The granting of additional increments at recruitment stage to staff within budget (other than automatic increments) Chief People Officer Clinical Directors, Chief Operating Officer or Heads of Departments I. Re-grading requests / major skill mix changes (all requests shall be dealt with in accordance with Trust procedure) Chief People Officer Clinical Directors, Chief Operating Officer or Heads of Departments m.
 Waiting list payments (approval of rates of pay and variations to agreed rates) Chief Executive Chief Operating Officer, Chief People Officer or Chief Finance Officer Grievance and disciplinary procedures n.
 Operation of grievance procedure (all grievances cases must be dealt with strictly in accordance with the Grievance Procedure and the advice of the Chief Operating Officer must be sought when the grievance reaches the level of Clinical Director / Divisional Managers / Heads of Department) Chief People Officer As per Trust procedure o.
-Operation of the disciplinary procedure (excluding Executive Directors) Chief People Officer To be applied in accordance with the Trust's Disciplinary Procedure Terms and conditions of employment p.
+Operation of the disciplinary procedure Chief People To be applied in accordance with (excluding Executive Directors)Terms and conditions of employment Officer the Trust's Disciplinary Procedure p.
 Renewal of fixed term contract Chief People Officer Chief Operating Officer on advice from Vacancy Control Panel